theparticleman/VanillaWebKata/readme.md

 # Going Above And Beyond

 If you got through this entire kata and would like some additional challenges, here are a few ideas on how the kata could be expanded.
 They are in no particular order.
-Feel free to anywhere between none and all of them.
+Feel free to as many or as few as you'd like.

 * Do you like the styles we ended up with?
 Try making your own styles to give your website a different look.
 * There are other endpoints in the Mega Man Quotes API besides the one to get a random quote (check the [documentation page](https://megamanquotes.com/api)).
 Add a way to use these other endpoints to your web page.